Illustrations by Pearl Law

 Chef Tom Aikens

-The Brief: The youngest British chef to earn two coveted Michelin stars, Tom Aikens recently expanded his horizon to Hong Kong with The Fat Pig and his revamp of The Pawn.
+The youngest British chef to earn two coveted Michelin stars, Tom Aikens recently expanded his horizon to Hong Kong with The Fat Pig and his revamp of The Pawn.

 Does opening a restaurant named The Fat Pig make you a pork lover?